nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-5.md

  *
  * It's possible to use recursion instead of using this iterative
  * implementation using a [Stack].
- * Also, this algorithm is almost the for [breadthFirstTraversal],
+ * Also, this algorithm is almost the same as [breadthFirstTraversal],
  * except that [Stack] (LIFO) is replaced w/ a [Queue] (FIFO).
  *
  * [More info](https://stackoverflow.com/a/35031174/2085356).